loucaspapalazarou/ttds-data-collection/README.md

 - `company`: Company that posted the job
 - `location`: The best approximation of the job's location.
 Not always provided, and if so, it is assumed using the website context.
 - `date_posted`: The date that the job was posted
-- `timestamp`: Automatically added field in order to auto-delete entries older than 7 days.
+- `timestamp`: Automatically added field in order to auto-delete entries older than X amount of days.

+## Constants

+The `src/` directory contains the file `constants.py`.
+This file contains all the constants used in the code.
+These include:

+- Loading and handling of the database credentials
+- The `scrape_duration` which denotes the amount of time that the code wil run for.
+- The `scrape_time` which denotes the time of day that the code will be run.
+- The `deletion_interval` denotes how old an entry should be for it to be removed from the database.

 ## Notes